rgommers/sunpy/CONTRIBUTING.md

-How to contrubute to SunPy
+How to contribute to SunPy
 --------------------------

 SunPy is an open project that enourages everyone to contribute in any way possible.